clottman/cassey-on-eleventy/posts/crafty-thrift-stores-kc.md

 ---
 layout: post
 title: Crafty Thrift Stores & More in the Kansas City Metro
-tags: ['posts', 'art']
+tags:
+  - posts
+  - art
-description: 'In which I am inspired by my (somewhat figurative) sewist ancestor, Dorothy'
+description: In which I am inspired by my (somewhat figurative) sewist ancestor, Dorothy
 date: 2024-03-09
 ---
 While we were in Kansas City recently primarily to visit Great Wolf Lodge (read [my review](/great-wolf-lodge)!), we did some shopping.
+Yay shopping.

 We hit some of our usual spots: IKEA, [Retro Vixen](https://www.retrovixenkc.com/) where my partner likes to shop for cute dresses, [Prospero's Books](https://prosperosbookstore.com/) just down the street.
 My toddler met a dog and learned its name, which is somehow also becoming a Kansas City tradition for her.